paweljakubas/j-random-matrices/chapters/basic-algebra.md

 #### Gaussian elimination with pivoting

 There are number of strategies to address the round error of pure Gaussian elimination.
 Below, we introduce Gaussian elimination with partial pivoting.
-Another approaches, like partial or rook pivoting could be found [4].
+Another approaches, like complete or rook pivoting could be found [4].
 The idea behind the partial pivoting is to preprocess the matrix before each Gaussian elimination step by optional interchanging of the rows in such a way that diagonal element in a given column is the bigger than all elements below it.